 - East Asian Studies

 - Korean Studies

 - MU welcomes over 2,000 international students and more than 900 international scholars each year from more than 100 countries.

 - International students make up about 20 percent of Mizzou graduate-student enrollment and nearly 7 percent of MU’s total student population.

 - More than half of MU’s international students hail from China, India and South Korea.

 - MU has more than 200 linkages with educational, corporate, foundation and government partners in more than 45 countries.

-- Nearly 20 percent of MU undergraduates study abroad during their academic careers, compared to an estimated 10 percent nationwide.
+- An estimated 23 percent of MU undergraduates study abroad during their academic careers, compared to an estimated 10 percent nationwide.

 - MU has active alumni in more than 130 countries on six continents.

 - MU operates the national award-winning Global Scholars Program, which was launched by MU’s Council on International Initiatives in 1998.
 More than 260 faculty across MU have participated in the summer seminars.